TRoYHD/TRoYHD/README.md

     <img src="https://github.com/OsamaSaw/OsamaSaw/blob/main/hello.gif" height="25px" width="25px"></a> Hi, I'am Yazan Khwaireh.
 A passionate Developer
 </h3>

-I'm a graduate 🎓 from An-Najah University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Scraping and Automation 🕸️
+I hold a degree in Engineering from An-Najah University, which has equipped me with a strong foundation in the field 🎓.
+As a passionate learner, I am continuously seeking opportunities to expand my knowledge and expertise across various technologies and domains 💡.
+I thoroughly enjoy exploring emerging technologies and harnessing their potential to address real-life challenges ✨.
+Presently, I am focused on honing my skills in Web Scraping and Automation

 <img align="right" height="250" width="375" alt="coding gif" src="https://github.com/OsamaSaw/OsamaSaw/blob/main/coding.gif" />